Tony Bennett: 1965–1979: Years of struggle

 Ralph Sharon and Bennett parted ways in 1965.
 There was great pressure on singers such as Lena Horne and Barbra Streisand to record "contemporary" rock songs and, in this vein, Columbia Records' Clive Davis suggested that Bennett do the same.
 Bennett was very reluctant and, when he tried, the results pleased no one.
 This was exemplified by Tony Sings the Great Hits of Today!
 (1970), before which Bennett became physically ill at the thought of recording.
 It featured covers of Beatles and other current songs and a psychedelic art cover.

 Years later, Bennett would recall his dismay at being asked to do contemporary material, comparing it to when his mother was forced to produce a cheap dress.
-By 1972, he had departed Columbia for the Verve division of MGM Records (Philips in the UK) and had relocated for a stint in London, where he hosted a television show from the Talk of the Town nightclub in conjunction with Thames Television, Tony Bennett at the Talk of the Town.
+By 1972, he had departed Columbia for the Verve division of MGM Records (Philips in the UK) and relocated for a stint in London, where he hosted a television show from the Talk of the Town nightclub in conjunction with Thames Television, Tony Bennett at the Talk of the Town.
 With his new label, he tried a variety of approaches, including some more Beatles material, but found no renewed commercial success, and in a couple more years he was without a recording contract.

 Taking matters into his own hands, Bennett started his own record company, Improv.
 He recorded some songs that would later become favorites, such as "What is This Thing Called Love?", and made two well-regarded albums with jazz pianist Bill Evans, The Tony Bennett/Bill Evans Album (1975) and Together Again (1976), but Improv lacked a distribution arrangement with a major label and by 1977, it was out of business.

 As the decade neared its end, Bennett had no recording contract, no manager, and was not performing many concerts outside of Las Vegas.
 He had developed a drug addiction, was living beyond his means, and had the Internal Revenue Service trying to seize his Los Angeles home.

 1979–1989: Turnaround

 After a near-fatal cocaine overdose in 1979, Bennett called his sons Danny and Dae for help.
-"Look, I'm lost here," he told them.
+"Look, I'm lost here", he told them.
 "It seems like people don't want to hear the music I make."